afermon/Diffusion/README.md

 It has been written in C#.

-Any suggestion will be apreciated at: http://www.fermongroup.com/contact
+Any suggestion will be apreciated at: http://www.fermongroup.com/en/contact.html

 Requirements
 ------------
-* .NET Framework 3.5 and above.
+* .NET Framework 3.5
 * Windows XP and above.

 Features